rd9437/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 ### 2️⃣ Open the PowerBI Dashboard

-- Ensure you have PowerBI Desktop installed.
+- Ensure you have PowerBI Desktop installed

 - Open the ```Customer Churn case study.pbix``` file in Tableau to explore the visualizations.